| |

 soup party

-This menu worked out really well too, lots of people tried a bit of everything, and everyone could help themselves to as much as they wanted.
-I was able to freeze the left overs too.
-I was tempted to add a veggie tray and salad and cheese and crackers, but really there were lots of veggies in the soup, and everyone loved that they were all homemade, so I’m glad we spent our energy on them, and store-bought fresh bread was the perfect, easy accompaniment.
+This menu worked out really well too.
+Lots of people tried a bit of everything, and everyone could help themselves to as much as they wanted.
+I was able to freeze the leftovers the next day too.
+I was tempted to add a veggie tray and salad and cheese and crackers as side dish options, but really there were lots of veggies in the soup main course, and everyone loved that all the different soups were homemade, so I’m glad we spent our energy on them and resisted the temptation to add other options.

 fall soup party